 Metallurgical Sample Preparation

-Test sample preparation is a key step in reliable metallurgical testing.
-This testing deals with identification of the composition and structure of materials through the use of optical and scanning electron microscopy.
-In order to identify and evaluate the microstructure of metals, it is very important that metallurgical sample preparation be completed carefully and properly.
+Precision metallurgical sample preparation is a key step in performing reliable metallurgical testing.
+This testing often involves identifying the composition and evaluating the microstructure of materials through the use of optical and scanning electron microscopy (SEM), so it is very important that microscopy sample preparation, or more specifically SEM sample preparation, be completed carefully and properly.

-Here at Laboratory Testing Inc., microscopy sample preparation is required for all routine optical microscopy testing performed to identify and/or evaluate microstructure, including the extent of decarburization and carburization, grain size, intergranular attack and/or corrosion, the depth of alpha case in titanium alloys, the percent spheroidization, inclusion ratings, the volume fraction of various phases or second phase particles in metals, the evaluation of welds, as well as the evaluation and identification of typical microstructures of metals to confirm structure or property relationships such as tempered martensite in steels.
-SEM sample preparation gets material ready for analysis in our scanning electron microscope (SEM/EDS).
+Here at Laboratory Testing Inc., all required metallurgical sample preparation is completed in house.
+These capabilities cover all microscopy sample preparation for the full range of routine optical microscopy examinations performed including the extent of decarburization and carburization, grain size, intergranular attack, intergranular corrosion, the depth of alpha case in titanium alloys, the percent spheroidization, inclusion rating, the volume fraction of various phases or second phase particles in metals, the evaluation of welds, as well as the evaluation and identification of typical microstructures of metals to confirm structure or property relationships such as tempered martensite in steels.
+SEM sample preparation gets material ready for analysis in our scanning electron microscope.

 The Sample Preparation Process

 The various steps in metallurgical sample preparation include: